 March 4, 2016 in Aquarium Maintenance

-If you are considering stocking your aquarium with fish and other aquatic life from your local retail fish store (LFS), you should be aware of the risks associated with this practice.
+If you’re considering stocking your aquarium with fish and other aquatic life from your local retail fish store (LFS), you should be aware of the risks associated with this practice.

-This article is not meant to criticize the retail fish industry, but hopefully educate consumers about typical problems encountered when establishing an aquarium.
+This article isn’t meant to criticize the retail fish industry, but hopefully educate consumers about typical problems encountered when establishing an aquarium.